 People Will Always Ask Why You Came Back to Nigeria?

 If you were in Nigeria, traveled outside and come back, just expect people to always ask why you came back to Nigeria?
 I think it’s because, for some Nigerians, the dream is to be abroad in Europe and America forever.

 This question used to annoy me because this is my country after all.
 I lived and was educated in the U.S. for some time but that doesn’t make me an American citizen.
-I just had to get used to people asking me the question of why I came back.
+Though I was in states, I always knew that there’s a possibility that I would be back.